brunoamaral/ai-hed-website/content/authors/bruno-amaral/_index.md

 Assistant Professor at the IPL School of Communication and Media Studies (ESCS).
 Has a master in Public Relations and Strategic Management and previously worked for the EDP Group with projects in Portugal, Brasil, Spain, and the UK.
 He is also the founder of the Lisbon Collective, a bespoke consultancy in communication that coordinates a network of freelancers and has worked for companies like Biogen Digital Health.
 Pro Bono, he manages the [Gregory-MS project where AI is put towards the goal of advancing Multiple Sclerosis Research](https://gregory-ms.com/).

+**Role in Project**:
+Communication and dissemination lead, responsible for the digital communication channels.

 You can see what Bruno has been working on at [brunoamaral.eu](https://brunoamaral.eu/).